 We’ve been asked many times on our travels, “What do you pack for a round the world trip?” so we’ve compiled a list.
 After tons of research and many months of travelling, these are our tips and tricks for travelling smart and light, categorized by gear, electronics, clothes, toiletries and documents.

 Gear & Organisation

-As we are travelling for 18months we opted for a 65L pack, but if we were going to less we would have got this awesome carry-on backpack from Minaal or the Osprey 40L Farpoint (Jacob uses this for shorter trips).
+As we are travelling for 18months we opted for a 65L pack, but we use the Osprey 40L Farpointfor shorter trips.

 See this guide on how to choose a backpack for an RTW (around the world) trip or use Ospreys online tool.
 We also recommend going to a store to get your size before buying online.
 Ultimately, we chose the Osprey bags for their comfort and array of compartments and we have been VERY happy with them.
 Osprey also has a great replacement guarantee which we’ve utilized once already.

 Backpack (15L) – If you have a checked in bag, you will find you will still need a carry on bag to carry your electronics, valuables, passports, medicines etc. A backpack with a few separate compartments will make life easier, especially one with a laptop compartment.
 Make sure it’s not too big though, and keep it under 7kg when full.
 Again, go into a store and try them on before buying.